Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Related Work

-Semi-static changes have received relatively little attention in the literature, though a few recent works have attempted to address this challenge.
+A few recent works have attempted to address this challenge.
 Khronos~\cite{schmid_khronos_2024}, for example, constructs metric-semantic maps that capture both short- and long-term changes through fragment consistency.
-However, it associates observations with the map solely based on geometric data, preventing tracking of semi-static objects at the instance level.
-Panoptic TSDF~\cite{schmid_panoptic_2022} enforces object-level consistency but relies on voxel-change counting to decide when to update objects, making it vulnerable to sensor noise and localization errors.
+However, it associates observations with the map solely based on geometric data, which prevents the tracking of semi-static objects at the instance level.
+Panoptic TSDF~\cite{schmid_panoptic_2022} enforces object-level consistency, but its voxel-change counting makes it vulnerable to sensor noise and localization errors.
 In our work, to maintain a spatio-temporally consistent map, we instead incorporate a probabilistic change detection formulation~\cite{qian_pocd_2022,qian_pov-slam_2023} that fuses semantic prior and geometric consistency to robustly track object instances, even when they disappear and later reappear elsewhere.
-Moreover, beyond passively bookkeeping changes, our framework closes the perception–action loop to actively improve the map over likely non-stationary regions and consequently enable more efficient completion of downstream tasks.
+Moreover, beyond passively bookkeeping changes, our framework closes the perception-action loop to actively improve the map over likely non-stationary regions and consequently enables more efficient completion of downstream tasks.